-African Americans in Kansas City established Lincoln Electric Park in the early 1900s.
-This amusement park for African Americans was located at 20th and Woodland and offered a respite from the discrimination the prevented African Americans from enjoying Electric Park, the city's other amusement park at 46th and the Paseo.
-On August 14th, the park was home to one of the first and only public showings of Lincoln Motion Picture Company's signature film, Realization of a Negro's Ambition.
-The film was a response by the black-owned film company to the Birth of a Nation, which presented former slaves as unworthy of full citizenship or equal rights.
+A group of local African American investors established Lincoln Electric Park in 1915 and the park operated for four or five years.
+During that time, this small amusement park offered a respite from the discrimination that prevented African Americans from enjoying Electric Park, Kansas city's other amusement park at 46th and the Paseo.
+Lincoln Electric Park was centered around a large pavilion and bandstand that offered a variety of events and entertainments, and also included a Ferris wheel, pool, and merry-go-round.
+On August 14, 1916, the park was home to one of the first and only public showings of Lincoln Motion Picture Company's signature film, "Realization of a Negro's Ambition."
+The film was a response by the Black-owned film company to the "Birth of a Nation," which presented former slaves as unworthy of full citizenship or equal rights.

 Lincoln Electric Park was home to a 70-seat theater, a merry-go-round, Ferris Wheel, and pavilion.
-It was also the site of one of the few known showings of The Realization of a Negro’s Ambition,” the signature early film from Lincoln Motion Picture Company of Omaha.
+It was also the site of one of the few known showings of "The Realization of a Negro’s Ambition,” the signature early film from Lincoln Motion Picture Company of Omaha.
 This short-lived film company is often credited as the first African American motion picture company.

-“A Trooper of Troop K” (1917) and “A Man’s Duty” (1919) were meaningful to African American audiences during a time when the majority of films dehumanized African Americans or made them perform subservient roles.
-Most of the company's films were shown at schools, small assembly halls, churches and a handful of black-owned theaters.
+The Lincoln Motion Picture Company, founded in 1916 by Noble and George Johnson, produced films that showcased the work of Black writers and actors.
+Films such as: “The Realization of a Negro’s Ambition” (1916) and “A Trooper of Troop K” (1917) and “A Man’s Duty” (1919) were meaningful to African American audiences during a time when the majority of films dehumanized African Americans or made them perform subservient roles.
+Most of the company's films were shown at schools, small assembly halls, churches and a handful of Black-owned theaters.

-elaborate project “By Right of Birth” (1921).
+In January of 1917, Lincoln Motion Picture Company formed an agreement with Los Angeles investor P.H.
+Updike.
+Co-founder Noble Johnson left the company when he obtained a contract with Universal Pictures while, his brother, co-founder George Johnson would stay with the company and begin their grandest most elaborate project “By Right of Birth” (1921).
 When this film failed to make a profit, Updike ended his support of the project and the company ceased operations.

 One of the co-founders and President of the company, Noble Johnson, who appeared in films such as The Law of Nature (1915) and A Man’s Duty (1919) resigned from his position with the company in 1920 to pursue a career with Universal Studios.
 Some of his films include The Ten Commandments (1923) and King Kong (1933).